italia/Satosa-Saml2Spid/README.md

 **Figure1** : _Common scenario, a traditional SAML2 Service Provider (SP) that's proxied through the SATOSA SPID Backend gets compliances on AuthnRequest and Metadata operations_.

-More generally this solution allows us to adopt multiple proxy _frontends_ and _backends_ to adapt and communicate systems that, due to protocol or specific limitations, traditionally could not interact each other.
+More generally this solution allows us to adopt multiple proxy _frontends_ and _backends_ to adapt and allows to communicate systems that, due to protocol or specific limitations, traditionally could not interact each other.

 Short glossary: